 • T3D is a training framework for efficient diffusion language models via trajectory self-distillation.

-• T3D introduces Direct Discriminative Optimization (DDO) to replace mode-covering objectives with a mode-seeking training signal.
+• T3D uses Direct Discriminative Optimization (DDO) to replace mode-covering objectives with a mode-seeking training signal.

 • The framework enables aggressive few-step generation while preserving full-step diffusion capabilities and reasoning performance.